The importance of Proper Tree Identification: How Do You Know If a Tree is Safe

 Preservation orders

-What can I do to determine if a tree is protected?
+What can I do to determine whether a tree is safe?

 TPO search